Any time of year is a great time for a cozy soup recipe.

 - Remove ham bone (or ham) & chop up the meat.
 Return ham to the pot & cook on low until thickened.

-- Like dried beans, dried peas should be carefully sorted.
+- Like dried beans, dried peas should be sorted to remove debris or pebbles.
 Place them in a colander and rinse them in cold water.
-Oftentimes, sand or small pebbles are mixed in with the peas.

 - Split pea soup can be cooked in a slow cooker or a pressure cooker.